-Investors looking for stocks in the Medical - Outpatient and Home Healthcare sector might want to consider either DaVita HealthCare (DVA) or Chemed (CHE).
-But which of these two stocks presents investors with the better value opportunity right now?
-Let's take a closer look.
+Investors interested in Medical - Outpatient and Home Healthcare stocks are likely familiar with DaVita HealthCare (DVA) and Chemed (CHE).
+But which of these two stocks offers value investors a better bang for their buck right now?
+We'll need to take a closer look.

 The Value category of the Style Scores system identifies undervalued companies by looking at a number of key metrics.
 These include the long-favored P/E ratio, P/S ratio, earnings yield, cash flow per share, and a variety of other fundamentals that help us determine a company's fair value.